sios13/monstergame/README.md

-# Monstergame
+# Monster game

-Monstergame is a game filled with monsters!
+Monster game is a game filled with monsters!

 The game is written in JavaScript.